dinnerassister/web-rails/README.md

 ### Database
 Set up your database.yml file.
 I am using postgres.

-### Omniauth - Optional
+### secrets.yml - Optional
-App allows user to create an account with their email.
-However, you can add omniauth by adding the client key and secret to `config/devise.rb`.
-Example:
-`config.omniauth :google_oauth2, 'key', 'secret'`
+secrets.yml contains api id and key this application use.
+This is not require to run the app.

 ### Mailer - Optional
 I use mailer to send password reset or unlock account.
 You should set it up in development.rb.